 Computed Aided Design files such as STL & OBJ

 Artificial Intelligence Phase – Accelerating Segmentation & Triage Of Medical Images

 Since the first FDA-approved AI model in 2014, AI in medicine has grown at a massive 30.4% compound annual growth rate, spawning a USD 1.5 Billion industry.

 AI is a complex area, with a large number of approaches and potential applications across medicine from predicting heart attacks and diagnosing disease through to automatically generating drill guides for spinal surgery.

 Singular Health views AI as not being essential for the adoption of the Scan to Surgery approach but being an accelerant, reducing the amount of time taken by radiologists to identify and diagnose pathologies (“Triage”) and for surgeons to extract and convert specific anatomical structures into editable surface models (“Segmentation”).

-For AI models to be used by end-users, 510(K) regulatory clearance from the FDA is typically required.
+For AI models to be used by end-users, 510(K) regulatory clearance from the FDA and/or TGA regulatory approval is typically required.
 Singular Health aims to develop internal AI models and seek these clearances in addition to licensing and integrating existing, approved AI models into the 3Dicom software to reduce segmentation workload required for Virtual Surgical Planning.

 Singular Health’s AI Projects